Post: How to Transform Your ATS into a Hiring Intelligence Hub: Smart Data Integration

 • The corresponding field name in your HRIS or target system

-• The permitted values (especially for dropdowns — mismatched picklists are the most common integration failure point)
+• The permitted values — mismatched picklists are the most common integration failure point

 • Whether the field is currently populated consistently (spot-check 50 recent records)

-Deliverable from this step: A field mapping document with two columns — ATS field name and target system field name — plus a list of data points currently not captured in structured form.
+Deliverable from Step 1: A field mapping document with two columns — ATS field name and target system field name — plus a list of data points not currently captured in structured form.

 Step 2 — Define Data Governance Rules Before Connecting Any Systems